Berwick Toy Library Membership Policy

 If an allegation of abuse or a safety concern is raised, we provide updates to children and families on progress and any actions we as an organisation take.

 All personal information considered or recorded will respect the privacy of the individuals involved, whether they are staff, volunteers, parents, or children, unless there is a risk to someone’s safety.
-We have safeguards and practices in place to ensure any personal information is protected.
+We have safeguards and practices in place to ensure any personal information is protected (password protected devices).
 Everyone is entitled to know how this information is recorded, what will be done with it, and who will have access to it.

 Our organisation takes our legal responsibilities seriously, including: